stud131/docs-monaca/content/faq/usage.en.md

 materials provides descriptions on how to write specific codes, so please do take a look. ([Third-party Cordova Plugins](/en/reference/third_party_phonegap) and [Samples & Tips](/en/sampleapp))

-## When developing an app, is it necessary to own a server?

-When developing an app with Monaca, you don't need to own a server because Monaca provides server functions with backend services.
-For more details, please refer to [Monaca Backend](/en/products_guide/backend).

-## Does Monaca support team development?
+## Please tell me how to do team development with Monaca.

-Yes, Monaca supports team development.
-Users can share their projects to other registered users using the team function in Monaca Cloud IDE.
-For more detail, please refer to [Share](/en/products_guide/monaca_ide/overview/#team-tab).
+Using the Monaca cloud IDE team management function, you can share a project among members registered in Monaca.
+For details, please check the [Share](https://docs.monaca.io/en/products_guide/monaca_ide/overview/#share).

+In addition, it is possible to develop team using various version management tools through Monaca Cloud IDE, GitHub, Git SSH linkage function, Monaca Localkit, Monaca CLI, etc.

 The usability of this function depends on your usage plan with Monaca.